When Fewer Layers Break More Chains: Layer Pruning Harms Test-Time Scaling in LLMs: Introduction

 \section{Introduction}

-Recent studies have revealed that large language models exhibit considerable redundancy across their depth, with a substantial fraction of layers contributing minimally to overall functionality \citep{lns, shortgpt}.
+Recent studies have revealed that large language models exhibit considerable redundancy across their depth, with a substantial fraction of layers contributing minimally to overall functionality \citep{lns, shortgpt, song2026demystifying}.
 These findings have motivated growing interest in layer pruning, a family of techniques that remove layers to improve efficiency while preserving competitive accuracy \citep{compact, gptailor}.
-Recent advances highlight its promise: for instance, ShortGPT retains up to 85\% of the original model accuracy after pruning 25\% of layers \citep{shortgpt}, and recovers over 90\% with fine-tuning \citep{reassessing}.
+Recent advances highlight its promise: for instance, ShortGPT retains up to 85\% of the original model accuracy after pruning $20\text{--}30\%$ of layers \citep{shortgpt}, and recovers over 90\% with supervised fine-tuning \citep{reassessing}.
+These results have been widely promoted as evidence that layer pruning is a broadly safe, largely ``lossless'' acceleration strategy.
+This view has since been widely circulated \citep{shortenedllama, blockpruner, reassessing}.

-Despite these encouraging results, prior evaluations of layer pruning have relied primarily on general knowledge benchmarks such as HellaSwag \citep{hellaswag}, which emphasize factual knowledge and shallow reasoning.
+Despite these encouraging results, prior evaluations of layer pruning have relied primarily on coarse, low-sensitivity benchmarks such as MMLU \citep{mmlu}, which emphasize \textbf{factual knowledge} and \textbf{multiple-choice question}.
 However, such evaluations overlook long-chain reasoning, a capability central to many LLM applications, such as mathematical problem solving \citep{math500, AIME24}, scientific reasoning \citep{gpqa} and multi-step logical inference \citep{bbh}.
 Importantly, long-chain reasoning is often more brittle under layer pruning within LLMs.
-As shown in Figure \ref{intro_fig}, on benchmarks with short reasoning chains such as MMLU \citep{mmlu}, performance of Qwen3-8B degrades only gradually as pruning depth increases, whereas on tasks requiring long reasoning chains with thousands of tokens such as AIME24 \citep{AIME24}, performance collapses after pruning a single layer and drops to near zero once 10\% of layers are removed.
-These observations underscore the fragility of long-chain reasoning under layer pruning, which remains largely unexplored.
+As shown in Figure \ref{intro_fig}, on general knowledge benchmarks such as MMLU, performance of Qwen3-8B degrades only gradually as pruning depth increases by ShortGPT, whereas on tasks requiring long reasoning chains with thousands of tokens such as AIME24 \citep{AIME24}, performance collapses after pruning a single layer and drops to near zero once $10\%$ of layers are removed.
+This sharp discrepancy suggests that apparent stability on prior standard benchmarks can be a potentially misleading indicator, motivating the need for more sensitive evaluations on long-chain reasoning.